mspnp/iaas-landing-zone-baseline/README.md

 We acknowledge that you will need to map your organization's Azure landing zone realities onto this architecture.
 This architecture strives to follow an implementation similar to one described in [Deploy Enterprise-Scale with hub and spoke architecture](https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/adventureworks/README.md), and as such the deployment guide will reference key concepts like the "Connectivity subscription," "Subscription vending," or "Online" management group; to name a few.

-**You do NOT need to fully understand your own Azure landing zone platform implementation in order to use this deployment guide.** You will be deploying into a single subscription, you will not be expected to connect to ANY existing networks or platform resources.
+**You do NOT need to fully understand your own Azure landing zone platform implementation in order to use this deployment guide.** You should be deploying into a single sandbox subscription; you will not be expected to connect to ANY existing networks or platform resources.

 ### Application landing zone

-The workload that we are deploying in this guide aligns with the Cloud Adoption Framework definition of an _application landing zone_, and specifically the subcategoy of _workload_.
-We'll be refering to the workload's landing zone as the "application landing zone" in this deployment guide.
+The solution that we are deploying in this guide aligns with the Cloud Adoption Framework definition of an _application landing zone_ with an _application team management_ approach.
 See [Platform vs. application landing zones](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/#platform-vs-application-landing-zones) as a reminder of the distinction.

 ## Deploy the reference implementation

-Azure landing zone deployments or any workload always experiences a separation of duties and lifecycle management in the area of prerequisites, the host network, the compute infrastructure, and finally the workload itself.
+Azure application landing zone deployments always experiences a separation of duties and lifecycle management in the area of prerequisites, the host network, the compute infrastructure, and finally the workload itself.
 This reference implementation acknowledges this.
 To make that clearer, a "step-by-step" flow will help you learn the pieces of the solution and give you insight into the relationship between them.
-Ultimately, lifecycle/SDLC management of your compute and its dependencies will depend on your situation (team roles, organizational standards, etc), and will be implemented as appropriate for your needs.
+Ultimately, lifecycle/SDLC management of your compute and its dependencies will depend on your situation (team roles, organizational standards, etc), and you'll need to implement as appropriate for your needs.

-**Please start this learning journey in the _Preparing for the VMs_ section.** If you follow this through to the end, you'll have our recommended baseline infrastructure as a service installed, with an end-to-end sample workload running for you to reference in your own Azure subscription, mirroring a typical Azure landing zone implementation.
+**Please start this learning journey in the _Build a platform landing zone proxy_ section.** If you follow this through to the end, you'll have the recommended baseline infrastructure deployed, with an end-to-end sample workload running for you to reference in your own Azure subscription, mirroring a typical application landing zone implementation.

 ### 1. :rocket: Build a platform landing zone proxy

-You are not the platform team, and you are not deploying this into an existing Azure landing zone platform topology, as such we need to set up a proxy version of key typical components to reflect a more realistic resource organization.
-Also, we just need you to ensure you have the tools and access necessary to accomplish all of the tasks in this deployment guide.
+You are not the platform team, and you are not deploying this into an existing Azure landing zone platform topology, as such you need to set up a proxy version of key typical components to reflect the common resource organization found in Azure landing zones.
+Also, you to ensure you have the tools & access necessary to accomplish all of the tasks in this deployment guide.

 - [ ] Begin by ensuring you [install and meet the prerequisites](./01-prerequisites.md)
 - [ ] [Deploy mock connectitity subscription](./02-connectivity-subscription.md)

 ### 2. Request an application landing zone

-All landing zone deployments eventually need the actual subscription(s) the workload resources will be deployed to.
+All application landing zone deployments need the actual subscription(s) the solution's resources will be deployed to.
 Most organizations have a subscription vending process to create these application landing zone subscriptions.
 Let's walk through the request and fulfillment

 - [ ] [Submit your application landing zone request](./03-subscription-vending-request.md)
 - [ ] [Deploy a mock application landing zone subscription](./04-subscription-vending-execute.md)

-### 3. Deploy the workload infrastructure
+### 3. Deploy the solution infrastructure

-This is the heart of the guidance in this reference implementation; paired with prior network topology guidance.
-Here you will deploy the Azure resources for your compute and the adjacent services such as Azure Application Gateway WAF, Azure Monitor, and Azure Key Vault.
+This is the heart of the implmented guidance in this reference implementation.
+Here you will deploy the Azure resources for your compute and the adjacent services such as Azure Application Gateway, Azure Monitor, and Azure Key Vault.

-**TODO-CK: Reflow as the narative builds out.**

 - [ ] [Procure client-facing and VM TLS certificates](./05-ca-certificates.md)
 - [ ] [Deploy the VMs, workload, and supporting services](./06-compute-infra.md)

-We perform the prior steps manually here for you to understand the involved components, but we advocate for an automated DevOps process.
+You performed the prior steps manually here to help you understand the involved components, with the expectation that you'd implement this via an automated DevOps process.
 Therefore, incorporate the prior steps into your CI/CD pipeline, as you would any infrastructure as code (IaC).

+**TODO-CK: Reflow as the narative builds out.**

 ### 5. :checkered_flag: Validation